 How to Determine Commission Rates for Your Affiliate Marketing Program (in 3 Steps)

-As we mentioned, determining your commission rates doesn't have to be difficult.
+As we mentioned, determining your affiliate commission rates doesn't have to be difficult.
 The three steps below will allow you to accurately determine commission rates for your affiliate program.
 Let's jump right in!

 Step 1.
 Determine the Maximum Rate You Can Afford to Pay Out